-Now EVES to om to Oral language interventions 2 EVES using WELLCOMM Continuing use of New EYFS team to receive CPD for speech and language intervention (Talk boost) Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation org. uk) 3 follow as we have had to re-schedule.
+N 5750 t EVEO : MELLOOM Ocationing New EYFS team to receive CPD for speech and language intervention (Talk boost) Oral language interventions can have a positive impact on pupils' language skills.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation org. uk) 3 EYFS - using WELLCOMM Talk Boost - training to follow as we have had to re-schedule.
 72% of Reception achieved GLD following good teaching.
-CPD enabled staff to WELLCOMM Nursery 71% Reception 73% New Hales Valley Trust Speech and Language specialist employed for 2023 - 2024
+CPD enabled staff to adapt pedagogy to the new framework.
+Continuing use of WELLCOMM Nursery 71% Reception 73% New Hales Valley Trust Speech and Language specialist employed for 2023 - 2024

-Academic Mentors can be used to target 1,3,5 Mentor in year 2 - QA by One mentor employed to ment specific needs within the support Key stage one. ors school.
-Bottom 20% have gaps Fluid working with bottom specific in learning that have grown due 20% and pupils who were targ to the pandemic.
+Academic Mentors can be used to target 1,3,5 Mentor in year 2 - QA by One mentor employed to ment • support Key stage one. ors school.
+Bottom 20% have gaps phonics forward.
+Groups Fluid working with bottom specific in learning that have grown due revised as and when 20% and pupils who were targ to the pandemic.
 Mentors will required. not on track .
-Main focus eted target a specific group of • being phonics. interventions children / 1:1 sessions every Two mentors - both quality Quality assured by for disadvantaged day for a term.
-The EEF toolkit assured by catch up funding children states that collaborative leader and one by Ofsted. and Hales Valley Trust (E learning and small group work We shall continue with one Tolley) can accelerate progress to (94% of KS1 + target narrow gaps by four months. the COVID gap further pupils passed phonics Tuition targeted at specific screening) needs and knowledge gaps can be an effective method to Continuous focus on support low attaining pupils or phonics - 2023 2024 to those falling behind, both one- continue to close the gap. to- one: One to one tuition EEF (educationendowmentfoundatio n.org. uk)
+Main focus eted target a specific group of · being phonics. interventions children / 1:1 sessions every Two mentors - both quality Quality assured by for disadvantaged day for a term.
+The EEF toolkit assured by catch up funding Executive head of School children states that collaborative leader and one by Ofsted. and Hales Valley Trust (E learning and small group work We shall continue with one Tolley) can accelerate progress to (94% of KS1 + target narrow gaps by four months. the COVID gap further pupils passed phonics Tuition targeted at specific screening) needs and knowledge gaps can be an effective method to Continuous focus on support low attaining pupils or phonics - 2023 2024 to those falling behind, both one- continue to close the gap. to- one: One to one tuition EEF (educationendowmentfoundatio n.org. uk)

-And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Talk-Boost interventions for year one.
-Structured language interventions in EYFS EEF reveals that targeted language interventions can accelerate progress by five months through: targeted reading aloud & book discussion with young children; explicitly extending pupils' spoken vocabulary; the use of structured questioning to develop reading comprehension; and the use of purposeful, curriculumfocused, dialogue and interaction.
-3 WELLCOMM Nursery Talk boost - new CPD for early years to be completed next year.
-Followed through with WELLCOMM this year - GLD 72% GLD 63% in Reception WELLCOMM and SP&L specialist to continue into next year to embed CL interventions.
+Talk-Boost interventions for year one.
+Structured language interventions in EYFS language interventions can accelerate progress by five months through: • targeted reading aloud & book discussion with young children; explicitly extending pupils' spoken vocabulary • the use of structured 3 WELLCOMM Nursery Talk boost - new CPD for early years to be completed next year.
+Followed through with WELLCOMM this year - GLD 72% GLD 63% in Reception WELLCOMM and specialist to continue into next year to embed CL interventions. the use of structured questioning to develop reading comprehension the use of purposeful, curriculum-focused, dialogue and interaction.
 Total £24,965.62